 Suspect in New Year's Eve Attack on Istanbul Nightclub Captured Alive: Turkish Police Sources

+The man authorities suspect of being behind the New Year's Eve attack on an Istanbul nightclub has been captured alive, according to Turkish police sources.
 Authorities said the gunman fired 180 rounds of 7.62-mm bullets, which are commonly used in AK-47 assault rifles.
-The attacker also used flares to illuminate the inside of the nightclub during the attack, according to police.

 Comments